jrebagliatti/techcasestudies/_posts/2017-02-15-avatarion.md

 ---
 layout: post
 title: "Using robots and an IoT solution, Avatarion helps sick children stay connected"
 author: "Ronnie Saurenmann, Ken Casada"
 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date: 2017-04-04
 categories: [IoT]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: Avatarion Technology is running a pilot project that helps hospitalized children stay in touch with home and school through the use of robots.
 It needed a way to collect telemetry data from the robots and interact with them remotely.
 Working with Microsoft, they turned to an IoT solution using IoT Hub, Stream Analytics, and Power BI.
 language: [English]
-verticals: Healthcare
+verticals: [Health]
+geolocation: [Europe]
+#permalink: /<page-title>.html
 ---

 ![Logo]({{ site.baseurl }}/images/avatarion/avatarion_logo.png)

 Avatarion Technology creates custom solutions for robots.
 It develops applications for humanoid robots by providing customers with a complete infrastructure to work and interact with these robots.
 Its most successful solution is Avatar Kids, a unique, worldwide project that enables children and teens to remain in contact with their home and school environments during long-term hospital stays.

 On the technical side, the solution consists of an Azure IoT Hub acting as a telemetry data collector, remote control, and assets management tool.
 Azure Stream Analytics is also part of the solution, used as a real-time error-management and alarm system.
 It also generates statistical data about robot usage, location, hours of function, robot behavior, charging cycles, and successful and failed interactions.
 Cloud storage in the form of Azure SQL Database is used to save all telemetry data for further analysis.
 Microsoft Power BI provides the cockpit dashboard for both Avatarion and its customers and helps them to gain key insights into what works well and what needs to be improved in the product.

 ![Description of the image]({{ site.baseurl }}/images/avatarion/avatarkids.jpg)

 **Key technologies used**